 What is CB6’s Role in the Casino License Awarding Process?

-CB6 plays an advisory role on this issue.
-While CB6 does not have the power to greenlight or veto any casino proposal, we have the power to express the views of our district residents.
+CB6 does not have the power to greenlight or veto any casino proposal, as State law did not create a role for community boards in this process.
+However, as with any issue of importance to our district, CB6 can advocate for the views of our district residents.
 To that end, in March 2023 CB6 passed a resolution opposing the siting of a casino anywhere in Manhattan Community District 6.
 Additionally, CB6 also passed a resolution calling for the original development plans for the lot in question (on the east side of First Avenue, between East 38th Street and East 41st Street) to be adhered to.

 Your Role in the Casino License Awarding Process